 The problem is it’s hogwash.
 In fact, he may be the most hypersensitive player in the league.

-During his first year with the NFL he cried on the sideline when the team lost another game in a
+During his first year with the NFL he cried on the sidelines when the team lost another game in a bad season.

 After giving up 29 points to the Colts in the first half of a losing effort Ramsey tweeted about his

 plans to jump ship, “When I’m gone from here, y’all gone miss me.
 I ain’t even trippin lol.”